Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Transport in free-space arrays

-We analyze the decay of the polariton-phonon excitation by plotting the norm $|\!|\ket{\psi(t)}|\!|^2$ as a function of time in Fig.~\ref{fig:Transport_1D_parallel}(d).
-We see that in both cases, the radiative decay slows down in the limit of small trap frequencies $\nu/\gamma_0\ll1$.
-This is particularly evident from the the non-monotonic behavior of the non-resonant decay rate $\Gamma_\text{rad}$ in Fig.~\ref{fig:Transport_1D_parallel}(c).
+We analyze the radiative decay of the polaron-polariton excitation by plotting the norm $\norm{\ket{\psi(t)}}^2$ as a function of time in Fig.~\ref{fig:Transport_1D_parallel}(d) for the case of trap frequencies where propagation is valid at long time [Fig.~\ref{fig:Transport_1D_parallel}(a)].
+This estimates the probability of finding an excitation in the array as a function of time.